What You Will Learn

 1. Ou sanble avèk Samson → You look like Samson

-How to Show Something is the Same
+How to Show Something Is the Same

 Use the word menm to show that something is the same.